UtkarshGupta0707/Movie-Catalog/README.md

 - **Bug Fixes**: Addressing issues, including the trailer for movies not loading from YouTube.
 Stay tuned for updates!

-## Contributor 🙌

-This project was inspired by the work of [codewithsadee](https://www.youtube.com/codewithsadee), who created a tutorial on YouTube.
-I took reference from the tutorial and built upon it to create Tvflix.

 ## How to Contribute 🤝

 Contributions are welcome!
 If you encounter any bugs or have suggestions for new features, feel free to open an issue or submit a pull request.